syncfusion-content/wpf-docs/wpf/Radial-Gauge/Header.md

 ## Setting alignment for header

 The gauge header can be positioned by using the [`HeaderAlignment`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.SfCircularGauge~HeaderAlignment.html) property.
-The default value of this property is Left.
+The default value of this property is `Left`.

 It includes the following options: